-Bacterial Vaginosis (BV) is a common condition where the normal balance of bacteria inside the vagina becomes disrupted.
-In most cases BV does not cause any pain or itching.
+Bacterial vaginosis (BV) occurs when the balance of bacteria inside the vagina is disrupted, similar to how a yeast infection is caused by a fungal imbalance.
+In most cases, BV does not cause any pain or itching.
 The most common symptom is an unusual vaginal discharge.
-A sufferer of bacterial vaginosis may present with vaginal discharge that:

 The vagina is naturally a slightly acidic environment.
 This is due to a bacteria called lactobacilli.
-Lactobacilli produce lactic acid and the resulting acidity prevents other bacteria from growing inside the vagina.
+Lactobacilli produces lactic acid and the resulting acidity prevents vaginal bacteria from growing and reproducing.
 Women presenting with bacterial vaginosis tend to lack sufficient numbers of lactobacilli, which means the vagina isn’t acidic enough to prevent other bacteria from growing.
 It’s this imbalance of bacteria that causes BV.

-It is not clear what exactly causes the imbalance that results in bacteria vaginosis, although certain factors are known to increase the chances of developing BV.
+It is not clear what exactly causes the imbalance that results in bacterial vaginosis, although certain factors are known to increase the chances of developing BV.
 These include:

-- Being sexually active.
-Especially if you have a new or multiple sexual partners.
+- Being sexually active, especially if you have a new sexual partner or multiple sexual partners